OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 transaction will get logged for a stream-only rule match.
 This is meant to avoid logging the same data an arbitrary number of times.

+The ``guess-applayer-tx`` option controls whether the engine will try to guess and tie a transaction to a given alert if the matching signature doesn't have app-layer keywords.
+If enabled, AND ONLY ONE LIVE TRANSACTION EXISTS, that transaction's data will be added to the alert metadata.
+Note that this may not be the expected data, from an analyst's perspective.

 *Example 4	Detection-engine grouping tree*